MattPalmeriPortfolio/Determine-Death/README.md

 ## Introduction
 Book practice project from Problem Solving With C++ Chapter 7.
+Project 20.
-Project 20. write a program that determines when the user will likely die, based on an input of their sex and age.
+Program determines when the user will likely die, based on an input of their sex and age.
 Demonstrates ability to read in files and use randomizing functions in c++.
 Written using Microsoft Visual Studio.

 ## Algorithm